Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-To derive the bilinear interaction parameters due to one-site spin rotation, one then has to express the one-site grand potential variation, $\delta \Omega_{i}^\mathrm{one}$, in terms of intersite Green functions.
-Note that $\delta \Omega_{i}^\mathrm{one}$ can be calculated by inserting Eq.~\eqref{1st-order} into Eq.~\eqref{mft} where Eq.~\eqref{1st-order} is given with the onsite Green function $\vec{G}_{ii}$.
-However, it is only the time reversal odd spin dependent Green function, $\vec{G}^{0}_{ii}$, that will give rise to a non-zero product $\mathrm{Tr}_{L}\,B_i\vec{G}_{ii}$ in Eq.~\eqref{1st-order}, where $\vec{G}^{0}_{ii}$ in turn can be expressed in terms of intersite Green functions due to the sum rule of Eq.~\eqref{spin-sumrule-diff}.
-Hence, one can express the first order term as a superposition of different pair interactions to be compared with Eq.~\eqref{1stHamT}
+It is relevant to express both these two first terms in the series in terms of bilinear interaction parameters.
+In the case of one-site spin rotation one then has to express the one-site grand potential variation, $\delta \Omega^\mathrm{one}$, in terms of intersite Green functions, which corresponds to inserting Eq.~\eqref{1st-order} into Eq.~\eqref{mft} where Eq.~\eqref{1st-order} is given with the onsite Green function, $\vec{G}_{ii}$.
+However, it is only the time reversal odd spin-dependent Green function, $\vec{G}^{0}_{ii}$, that will give rise to a non-zero product $\mathrm{Tr}_{L}\,B_i\vec{G}_{ii}$ in Eq.~\eqref{1st-order}, where $\vec{G}^{0}_{ii}$ in turn can be expressed in terms of intersite Green functions due to the sum rule of Eq.~\eqref{spin-sumrule-diff}.
+Hence, one can express the first order term as a superposition of different pair interactions, using the expression